 Inviting an International Visitor to your Department

 Hosting visiting international scholars and professionals to campus is an important part of internationalizing the campus.
 They bring valuable perspectives from abroad and provide opportunities for our students and faculty.
 A few examples of the benefits include occaisional guest lectures, cooperative international research, strengthening international relationships abroad, and bringing more international awareness to the Fredonia community.

 Here is a breakdown of how the invitation process works:

 Initial Contact and Matching

 Sometimes guests are introduced to a Fredonia faculty member, or sometimes they make contact on their own.
-Either way, the visitor will need a colleague at Fredonia who is willing to be his/her faculty host for the duration of the visit.
+Either way, the visitor will need a colleague at Fredonia who is willing to be their faculty host for the duration of the visit.
 In addition, the department chair and dean should be consulted to make sure they are supportive of continuing the discussions.
 Even if the visitor has full financial support, other things might be considered including workload of the faculty host and available office space to support the visitor during their stay.
-During discussions with the prospective visitor, the faculty host should first make sure that the visitor's background and interests are related to his/her own.
+During discussions with the prospective visitor, the faculty host should first make sure that the visitor's background and interests are related to their own.
 Preliminary information to collect at this time includes whether the visitor already has financial support during their stay, what specific activities he/she hopes to do while at Fredonia, and how long he/she plans to stay.
 It's a good idea to collect a CV, ask for a statement of purpose, and have a few discussions with the prospective visitor before committing as a faculty host.
 If there is a good match between the host facuty member and the visitor, the Director of the Office of International Education should be contacted for next steps.

 Once funding is secured,the faculty host is ready to work with the Office of International Education.
 The department/host faculty and Office of International Education will take on different roles: